m10io/tokeninc-smart-contracts/docs/architecture.md

 ---
 VERSION: v0.1.3
-DISCLOSURE: This document has been prepared by Emergent Financial LLC on behalf of Token, Inc. This document is intended for notes, documentation, and discussion for how the source code is written at a certain software version.
-Emergent Financial LLC and Token, Inc. do not guarantee the correctness of this software or the accuracy of this documentation and is not held liable for any misinterpretation, unintentional use or misuse of the software.
-Emergent Financial LLC and Token, Inc. will actively identify and resolve to the best ability, within reasonable limit, any known software limitations, bugs, or other vulnerabilities that might impact this software.
+DISCLOSURE: This document is intended for notes, documentation, and discussion for how the source code is written at a certain software version.
+Token, Inc. do not guarantee the correctness of this software or the accuracy of this documentation and is not held liable for any misinterpretation, unintentional use or misuse of the software.
+Token, Inc. will actively identify and resolve to the best ability, within reasonable limit, any known software limitations, bugs, or other vulnerabilities that might impact this software.